healthyregions/chicago-environment-explorer/docs/README.md

 ![](./chives-build-data.png "Data diagram")

+*Dev note: use `d2 docs/chives-build-data.d2 docs/chives-build-data.png --pad 20` to regenerate this diagram. [learn more about D2](https://d2lang.com/)*

-Data is pulled from the data management
+Data is pulled from the data management document described in the [Content Management System](#content-management-system) section below.

 #### `yarn start`